The Regimental Rogue

 Toast to Fallen Comrades

-This place setting description and the long version of the toast that follows passed through many hands before coming to me, I cannot cite an original source or author at this time. - M.M.
-O'Leary
+This place setting description and the long version of the toast that follows passed through many hands before coming to me, I cannot cite an original source or author at this time.

 The Place Setting

-The following may be used when appropriate to present the Toast to fallen Comrades and to explain the significance of the dedicated place setting when it is used:
+The following may be used when appropriate to present the Toast to Fallen Comrades and to explain the significance of the dedicated place setting when it is used:

 "You may have noticed the small table set for one that is off on its own - it is reserved to honour our fallen comrades in arms.
 This symbolizes that they are with us, here in spirit.
 We should never forget the brave men and women who answered our nation's call [to serve] and served the cause of freedom in a special way.
 We are ever mindful that the sweetness of enduring peace has always been tainted by the bitterness of personal sacrifice.
 We are compelled to never forget that while we enjoy our daily pleasures, there are others who have endured the agonies of pain, deprivation and death.